Martin J. Weinstein is a partner in the Litigation Department and Chair of Willkie’s global Compliance, Investigations & Enforcement Practice Group.

-Martin was formerly an assistant United States attorney in the Fraud Section of the Northern District of Georgia, focusing his practice on international, corporate finance, government contract and tax matters.
-He was the lead prosecutor in the Lockheed case, which involved violations of the FCPA, and resulted in a criminal fine and civil settlement totaling $24.8 million, making it the most expensive international corruption case at that time.
-His work on this case and other matters earned him The John Marshall Award in 1995 for outstanding legal achievement in trial and litigation.
+Martin joined Willkie in 2003.
+Martin previously served as an Assistant United States Attorney in the Fraud Section of the Northern District of Georgia, focusing his practice on international, corporate finance, government contract, and tax matters.
+He was the lead prosecutor in the Lockheed case, which involved violations of the FCPA and resulted in the largest fine for a corruption prosecution of that time.
+His work on that case and other matters earned him The John Marshall Award for outstanding legal achievement in trial and litigation.
 He also represented the United States in negotiations with countries including Syria, Switzerland and the Baltic States.

 Prior to joining the United States Attorney’s Office, Martin was a prosecutor with the United States Department of Justice’s Criminal Section of the Tax Division, serving as lead prosecutor in districts that requested outside counsel with special skills in investment fraud and white-collar offenses.

 Selected Professional and Business Activities